Get the help you need today

 I hold a level 7 Masters of Science degree in Therapeutic Counselling which is accredited by the BACP.
 This means I have undergone extensive training and studying to practice as a Counsellor/Therapist.
 As part of my training I was required to complete a minimum 160 supervised practice hours with clients and submit a vast number of assignments and essays that had to meet a high level of academic rigour.
 I was also required to undergo therapy with a counsellor myself, for a minimum of 40 sessions, enabling me to gain further insight into myself and experience what it feels like to be on the receiving end of therapy.

-I currently work for the charity MIND, providing short term counselling for an NHS talking therapy service.
+I previously worked for the charity MIND, providing short term counselling for an NHS talking therapy service.

 If you would like to see further training I have undertaken, please click here.